1

 THE PROBLEM

-We started ambitiously to tackle both onboarding and content creation in a single because they're so intertwined for adoption.
+We initially wanted to tackle both onboarding and content creation because they're so intertwined in driving adoption.

 Phase 1: Essential setup